 A course should not be taken whose number is more than one level above the student's current classification.
-This means that a freshman student should not be taking courses beyond the two hundred level, and sophomores should not be taking courses beyond the three hundred level, etc.
+This means that a freshman student should not take courses beyond the two hundred level, and sophomores should not take courses beyond the three hundred level, etc.